ahandrewh teaches IAT-235information design

 Grading rubric

-Grading for this project focuses on process and the presentation of process.
 Please email Andrew with any questions about the rubric.

 A B C D/F

-Exploration quality and quantity (8 pts)
+Exploration quality and quantity (3 pts)

-Responsive design (2 point):
+Responsive design (2 pt):

-Followed the book cover constraints (1 pt)
+Followed the constraints (1 pts)

-Polish (3 pts)
+Polish (1 pts)

 Headings, layout, and structure in the submission are used effectively to provide a clear overview of the process.